SiMa-ai/models/README.md

 [Torchvision](https://pytorch.org/vision/stable/models.html)'s `torchvision.models`subpackage offers ML model architectures
 along with pretrained weights.
 SiMa.ai's ModelSDK can consume models from PyTorch that include the model topology and weights: either using TorchScript, or exporting the models to ONNX.
-Given developers familiarity with ONNX, this repository provides a helper script ([torchvision_to_onnx.py](torchvision_to_onnx.py)) to download the Torchvision model(s) and convert them to ONNX automatically.
+Given developers' familiarity with ONNX, this repository provides a helper script ([torchvision_to_onnx.py](torchvision_to_onnx.py)) to download the Torchvision model(s) and convert them to ONNX automatically.